bdeckard92/dupUT/01-Class-Content/22-State/01-Activities/05-useReducer/README.md

 Work with a partner to implement the following user story:

-* As a developer I want to use a Hook to define and respond to actions in my app, allowing me to have better control over complex state changes.
+* As a developer, I want to use a Hook to define and respond to actions in my app, allowing me to have better control over complex state changes.

 ## Setup